aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for this step is contained in the fourth code cell of the IPython notebook.
-I chose the hardcode the source and destination points in the following manner:
+I chose the source and destination points in the following manner:

 ```python
 src = np.float32(